MrWillCom/hexo-theme-cupertino/README.md

 This is a modern and elegant theme for your Hexo blog, which is beautifully designed and has gorgeous details.
 It's based on Cupertino Design, so it looks similar to [Apple Newsroom](https://www.apple.com/newsroom/).

-With Theme Cupertino, your blogging experience will be hugely leaped, and your ideas can be shared in an effortless way.
+With Theme Cupertino, your blogging experience will be hugely elevated, and your ideas can be shared in an effortless way.

 ## Installation